 The U.S. Bureau of Labor Statistics (BLS) is transitioning from an annual to a biennial (every two years) publication schedule.
 The final publication of a single year of cases involving days away from work estimates is for reference year 2020.
 In the fall of 2023, BLS will publish detailed data covering 2021 and 2022 for both Days Away from Work (DAFW) and for Days of Job Transfer or Restriction (DJTR) cases.

 Industry profiles provide data on the characteristics of injured and ill workers, and the injuries and illnesses that affected them by work industry sector.
-This data, which may be used to help set priorities for occupational safety and health programs and for benchmarking, indicates how many workers died from on-the-job injuries and how many were affected by nonfatal injuries and illnesses.
+These data, which may be used to help set priorities for occupational safety and health programs and for benchmarking, indicate how many workers died from on-the-job injuries and how many were affected by nonfatal injuries and illnesses.

-The fatality information only covers deaths due to injuries and comes from the Bureau of Labor Statistics (BLS) Census of Fatal Occupational Injuries.
-The data is for calendar years 2011-2016 and includes wage and salary workers, the self-employed, and unpaid family workers in all types of businesses and industries.
+The fatality information only covers deaths due to injuries and comes from the Bureau of Labor Statistics (BLS) Census of Fatal Occupational Injuries (CFOI).
+The data are for calendar years 2011-2021 and include wage and salary workers, the self-employed, and unpaid family workers in all types of businesses and industries.

-The data on nonfatal cases covers occupational injuries and illnesses and comes from the BLS Survey of Occupational Injuries and Illnesses for 2011-2016.
+The data on nonfatal cases cover occupational injuries and illnesses and come from the BLS Survey of Occupational Injuries and Illnesses for 2011-2020.
 The estimates are the number of cases involving days away from work (with or without days of restricted work activity).
-For most industries, nonfatal cases data does not cover the self-employed, unpaid family workers, or federal, state or local government employees.
+For most industries, nonfatal case data do not cover the self-employed, unpaid family workers, or federal, state, or local government employees.
 To view nonfatal cases involving state and local government employees, select government as the industry.

-Data is presented for the sex, age and occupation of the worker and for the nature of the injury or illness, the source of the injury or illness, and the event or exposure that produced the injury or illness.
+Data are presented for the sex, age, and occupation of the worker and for the nature of the injury or illness, the source of the injury or illness, and the event or exposure that produced the injury or illness.